-But at the same time the proletariat and its party does not advocate this separation nor favor it under present and foreseeable conditions.
-Nor does it see that reconstituting Black people in the deep South in order to exercise their right of self-determination is the main thrust and highest goal of the Black people's struggle.
+But at the same time the right to form a separate state is not the same thing as the obligation to do so, and upholding the right to secede is not necessarily the same thing as saying secession is correct.
+The proletariat and its Party does not advocate this separation for Black people nor favor it under present and foreseeable conditions.
+Nor does it see that reconstituting Black people in the deep South in order to exercise their right of selfdetermination is the main thrust and highest goal of the Black people's struggle.
 Self-determination is a legitimate demand for Black people, but it is not the main demand.